LarsBV/browser-node-loader/README.md

 What these scripts export through setting 'module.export' is available with require('dropbox') just as in node.js.

-Any keys set on the global object is deleted, although if there is no module.export then the first key is used as such.
+Any keys set on the global object is set to undefined, but if module.export has not been used its set to the first key.

 Requires no configuration files.
 Path resolution is as follows: